- Places to Explore

 Onizuka Center for International Astronomy Visitor Information Station.
-At a 9,300-foot elevation, this is an excellent amateur observation site, with a handful of telescopes and a knowledgeable staff.
-It hosts nightly stargazing sessions from 6 to 10.
-This is also where you should stop for a while to acclimate to the altitude if you're heading for the summit.
-This is a pleasure to do as you drink hot chocolate and peruse the exhibits on ancient Hawaiian celestial navigation, the ancient history of the mountain as not only a quarry for the best basalt in the Hawaiian Islands, but also as one of its most revered spiritual retreats.
-Other exhibits cover modern astronomy and the unique natural history of the summit.
+At 9,200 feet, this excellent amateur observation site has a handful of telescopes and a knowledgeable staff.
+You can enjoy the nightly stargazing sessions from 6 to 10, or just stop here to acclimate to the altitude if you're heading for the summit.
+Fortunately, it's a pleasure to do so.
+Sip hot chocolate and peruse exhibits on ancient Hawaiian celestial navigation, about the mountain's significance as a quarry for the best basalt in the Hawaiian Islands and as a revered spiritual destination, on modern astronomy, and about ongoing projects at the summit.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's